-New York City has 75 Business Improvement Districts (BIDs)-organizations of property and business owners which provide services (primarily sanitation, security, and marketing) in defined commercial districts.
-These organizations receive a combination of public and private financing, with the majority of their revenues (74 percent in 2019) coming from additional assessments levied on property owners in the districts and typically passed on to tenants.
+New York City has 76 Business Improvement Districts (BIDs)-organizations of property and business owners which provide services (primarily sanitation, marketing/public events, and public safety) in defined commercial districts.
+These organizations receive a combination of public and private financing, with most of their revenues (81 percent in 2021) coming from additional assessments levied on property owners in the districts and typically passed on to tenants.

 This assessment is billed and collected by the Department of Finance, which disburses funds to the District Management Associations, which in turn deliver the services.
-(The city also provides some additional services such as assistance forming BIDs and liaison and reporting services from the Department of Small Business Services.)
+The city also provides some additional services such as assistance forming BIDs and liaison and reporting services from the Department of Small Business Services.
 The city does not currently charge or collect any fee for providing this administrative service.
-In fiscal year 2019, the city billed \$124.6 million on behalf of BIDs.
+In fiscal year 2021, the city collected \$142 million on behalf of BIDs.
 Under this option, the city would levy a 1 percent fee for the collection and distribution of BID charges by the Department of Finance, resulting in over \$1 million in revenue.
-BID assessments vary greatly, so that the fee would range from about \$750 for a small BID in Queens to nearly \$204,000 for the largest BIDs in Manhattan.
+BID assessments vary greatly, so that the fee would range from about \$750 for the smallest BID (86th Street Bay Ridge BID in Brooklyn) to nearly \$204,000 for the largest BID (Hudson Yards Hell's Kitchen BID in Manhattan).